DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 ## Extensions

-- Some couplebreak functions could be moved into a header file - currently, most of them are static functions hidden in `libkshark-tepdata.c`, where they have access to most of their needs, but at the cost of not being callable anywhere else.
 - If there was a way to reuse the sorted array created when correcting CPUs of waking target events, it could erase creating the same array twice in some situations.
-- More events could support be supported, e.g. `sched/sched_migrate_task` could be split between the original CPU and the chosen CPU for migration (though this event doesn't have much to do with two processes, it does have a CPU "couple").
+- More events could be supported, e.g. `sched/sched_migrate_task` could be split between the original CPU and the chosen CPU for migration (though this event doesn't have much to do with two processes, it does have a CPU "couple").
 - Another way to assign a range of numbers to couplebreak events is to for example get the origin event Ids and then shift them all.
-This woul be useful if the reverse situation, that is getting the origin event's Id from the target was necessary, but we couldn't access anything other than the target event's Id and our knowledge of this shifting.
+This would be useful if the reverse situation, that is getting the origin event's Id from the target was necessary, but we couldn't access anything other than the target event's Id and our knowledge of this shifting.
 As this situation would be incredibly rare and because being explicit is usually better, the explicit listing of event Ids was chosen.